shellyan/android-app.g8/README.md

 * TestProject (tests)
     * Integration tests, see [Android Testing](http://developer.android.com/guide/topics/testing/index.html)

-Included (for free!) is integration with Eclipse, just run `sbt eclipse` to create the Eclipse project, with :
+Included (for free!) is integration with Eclipse.
+You need these plugins to use the generated projects :

   * Scala IDE
   * ADT plugin
   * [AndroidProguardScala](http://github.com/banshee/AndroidProguardScala)

+You should be able to use both SBT and Eclipse at the same time.
+If not, create an issue on GitHub.

 ## Installing & Running